-Anglo-Saxon tribes of Britain.
+Dynand is a name whose history is connected to the ancient Anglo-Saxon tribes of Britain.
 The name is derived from when the Dynand family once lived in Dinham, a hamlet in the county Monmouthshire.

 Early Origins of the Dynand family